sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **Image Sizes Panel**.
 Display a panel showing and linking to all available sizes when viewing an image in the media library.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds a convenient button to copy the image URL on click.
 * **View Admin as Role**.
 View admin pages and the site (logged-in) as one of the non-administrator user roles.
 * **Password Protection**.
 Password-protect the entire site to hide the content from public view and search engine bots / crawlers.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds IP whitelisting and bypassing via URL parameter.
 * **Maintenance Mode**.
 Show a simple maintenance message.
-[ASE Pro](https://www.wpase.com/rdme-to-web) adds option to use WYSIWYG editor, image / solid color background and custom CSS.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom page / browser tab title and use WYSIWYG editor, image / solid color background and custom CSS.
 * **Redirect 404 to Homepage**.
 Perform 301 (permanent) redirect to the homepage for all 404 (not found) pages.
 * **Display System Summary**.
 Show web server software, PHP version, database software and server IP address in the "At a Glance" dashboard widget.
 * **Search Engines Visibility Status**.
 Show admin bar status and admin notice when search engines are set to be discouraged from indexing the site.